CLI Reference

 Individual Validators

-Run specific validators individually instead of all at once.
+Run a specific validator instead of all at once.
+Usage: claudelint validate-<type> [options]

 | Option | Description | Default |